Wanli-HE/Plaspline/README.md

 > python  <~/Plaspline/bin/run_main.py> preprocessing --path <your reads folder> --adapter <your adapter file> --phix  <your phix file> --assembler <defult:'spades'> --skip_qc <defult:"False">
 ```
 Notice:
-1. In <your reads folder>: plaspline can only recognize the raw reads (forward and resvers) file which suffix is "_R1","_r1"  or "1" (only show forward in example).
+1. In your reads folder: plaspline can only recognize the raw reads (forward and resvers) file which suffix is "_R1" or "_r1" (only show forward in example).
-      *****must be gzip file. otherwise in "quality control step" it will raise error.
+      ***must be gzip file. otherwise in "quality control step" it will raise error.

 2. If you want to do the quality control step,  <your adapter file> and <your phix file> must be input;    if your input is qc reads, not necessary do the  quality control step,  you don`t need input <your adapter file> and <your phix file>, but the  "--skip_qc" must be "True".